-Click below to find out more about the different areas our medical negligence solicitors in Preston specialise in:
+Click below to see some of the areas that our medical negligence solicitors specialise in:

 For the majority of the time, the NHS do a wonderful job.
 They work in a busy environment, and we are lucky to have some of the best health care in the world.
 But the NHS, from the receptionists, to the doctors, nurses, surgeons, dentists, and pharmacists employed by the NHS, have been known to make some glaring errors.

 What we have to remember is that the NHS isn’t free.
 We actually all pay for the NHS treatment we receive as a result of the NHS being largely funded from the taxing of our wages, National Insurance payments, and from fees levied in accordance with recent changes in the Immigration Act 2014.
 The Department of Health had a £131 billion budget in 2013–14, with most of this being spent on the NHS.
 Jump forward a few years, and planned spending for the Department of Health and Social Care in England was £201.7 billion in 2020/21, up from £148.8 billion in 2019/20.
 The majority of this budget is transferred to NHS England and NHS Improvement for spending on health services.

 Whilst the NHS do amazing work, if you have suffered an injury, whether it’s life changing or not, then why should you not make a claim for the losses you or your family have suffered?
 This could be a claim for personal injury, the cost of surgery to repair the negligent treatment, any earnings you have lost for being off work, care costs, travel expenses, and so forth.

 There are three elements to any personal injury claim, and medical negligence claims against the NHS, doctors, dentists, or any other medical practitioner, are no different.

 In order to pursue a successful claim for medical negligence compensation, you must be able to show:

 that the medical practitioner, any employee of the NHS, or medical practice, owed you a duty of care.
 See a full overview of this duty of care, here.